-The programme is normally studied over three years full-time, but may also be taken on a part-time basis for a period of not less than four and not more than eight academic years.
-Study is undertaken at three parts (each corresponding to one year of full-time study).
+The programme is normally studied over three years full-time (four years, including a year abroad).
+However, it may also be taken on a part-time basis for a period of not less than four and not more than eight academic years.
+Study is undertaken at three parts (each corresponding to one year of full-time study, excluding study abroad).
 There are 30 study weeks in each year.

-The programme is divided into modules (a course devoted to a particular philosopher or area of philosophy).
+The programme is divided into modules (a course devoted to a topic).
 Full-time students take eight modules at each part, four in each semester.
-Single modules have a credit value of 15, while double modules have a credit value of 30.
+Single modules have a credit value of 7.5 ECTS (15 CATS), while double modules have a credit value of 15 ECTS (30 CATS).
 Some modules are compulsory, though most are optional.